w3c/wai-curricula/content/content-author/multimedia.md

 {% include excol.html type="middle" %}

 Introduce different user needs for audio and video content.
 For example, for people who don't see the video and for people who don't hear the audio.
-Explain that different types of audio and video content have different accessibility requirements based on government regulations and other policy requirements.
+For details, see [Understand the User Needs and Experiences of People with Disabilities ](https://www.w3.org/WAI/media/av/users-orgs/#understand-the-user-needs-and-experiences-of-people-with-disabilities).

 Discuss best practices for audio and  video content, including clear audio and speech, sufficient contrast ratios, and speaker visibility.
-For details, see [Planning Audio and Video](/media/av/planning/).
+For details, see [Audio Content and Video Content](https://www.w3.org/WAI/media/av/av-content/).

 #### Learning Outcomes for Topic